What I’d Do With 100,000 British Airways Avios – Maximizing the Chase British Airways Visa

 If you’re maximizing the Chase British Airways Visa and its welcome offer of 100,000 Avios, I hope you found some good ideas here.
 We looked at the perks of the card and the welcome offer.
 We also looked at ideas for maximizing those 100,000 Avios for some great trips.

-Also remember that British Airways doesn’t charge extra fees when redeeming your Avios for flights on Aer Lingus, Alaska Airlines, or LATAM (though they’re leaving oneworld).
+Also remember that British Airways doesn’t charge extra fees when redeeming your Avios for flights on Aer Lingus or Alaska Airlines, or LATAM (though they’re leaving oneworld, you can still book these flights via phone).
 Also, if you redeem your Avios for flights on American Airlines entirely within the Americas, you won’t be hit with these fees.

 Let me know how you use your new British Airways Avios.
 I love hearing about people’s redemptions.